Coveros-Archive/devsecops-pipeline-workshop/Lesson2.md

 mvn clean
 ```

 No errors is success.
-You should see the Maven plugins being downloaded from our Nexus Repo Manager.
+You should see the Maven plugins being downloaded from your Nexus Repo Manager.

 If you visit Nexus again and browse the `maven-central` repository you will see many libraries have been proxied.
 The next time we need them, they will not have to be downloaded from the Internet again, only from our Nexus Repository.